w3f/polkadot-wiki/docs/learn/learn-common-good-chains.md

 ### Encointer

+Encointer is a blockchain platform for self-sovereign ID and a global universal basic income.
 Encointer will become Kusama's second common good parachain, which adds logic to the Relay Chain that aims to bring financial inclusivity to WEB3 and mitigate Sybil attacks with a novel Proof of Personhood (PoP) system for unique identity.